-If you’ve ever gazed longingly at a beautiful, crystal-carved jade roller and just wished it had a little more power behind it, you’re in luck.
-Vibrating facial massage tools — AKA, devices that utilize sonic vibrations and micro-currents to amplify the effects of facial massage — are trending.
+If you’ve ever gazed longingly at a beautiful, crystal-carved jade roller or ice globe roller and just wished it had a little more power behind it, you’re in luck.
+Vibrating facial massage tools — AKA, skin care devices that utilize sonic vibrations and micro-currents to amplify the effects of facial massage — are trending.
 But are they legit?
 Dermatologists say… kind of.

-“Vibrating facial massagers have a temporary effect on skin,” Dr. Tanuj Nakra, a board-certified plastic surgeon who works with AVYA Skincare, tells TZR.
+“Vibrating facial massagers have a temporary effect on skin,” Dr. Tanuj Nakra, a board-certified plastic surgeon, tells TZR.
 Some of those temporary effects are pretty enticing, though.
 Dr. Nakra cites “increased circulation and chemical signals that can lead to pleasant-appearing skin swelling and flushing.”
 In layman’s terms: plumper skin and a rosy glow.

-How does this differ from a typical jade roller or gua sha tool, you ask?
-“The main difference is sonic vibrations while you roll,” Angela Caglia, a celebrity aesthetician who works with Sting and Minnie Driver, tells TZR.
-She’s launching her own Vibrating Rose Quartz Sculpting Roller on Net-a-Porter June 28, which emits 6,000 sonic vibrations per minute — the perfect combination of ancient wisdom and modern advancements, if you ask me.
-“This technology amplifies the benefits of traditional face rolling which include relaxed facial muscles, reduced puffiness, and the temporary reduction of the appearance of fine lines and wrinkles,” she says.
-“Your skin feels more toned, lifted, sculpted, and refreshed.”
+How do vibrating facial massage tools differ from a typical jade roller or gua sha tool, you ask?
+Celebrity aesthetician Angela Caglia explains that vibrating ones deliver sonic vibrations while you roll, while conventional ones do not.
+"This technology amplifies the benefits of traditional face rolling, which include relaxed facial muscles, reduced puffiness, and the temporary reduction of the appearance of fine lines and wrinkles," she says.
+Additionally, she notes that it can make your skin look and feel "more toned, lifted, sculpted, and refreshed."

-“The vibrations not only help stimulate blood flow and aid in lymphatic drainage, but also create negative ions,” Jillian Dempsey, the celebrity makeup artist behind the Gold Sculpting Bar (you may have seen her husband, Patrick Dempsey, massaging his face with it on social media), adds in an email to The Zoe Report.
+"The vibrations help stimulate blood flow and aid in lymphatic drainage while creating negative ions," says Jillian Dempsey, the celebrity makeup artist behind the Gold Sculpting Bar.
+(You may have seen her husband, Patrick Dempsey, massaging his face with it on social media).
 Boosted blood flow means that more nutrients make their way to the skin (hence, the healthy glow), lymphatic drainage helps eliminate built-up fluid and toxins, and the negative ions released by the sonic vibrations are said to produce positive vibes.
 Seriously.
-One scientific study found that “negative air ionization was associated with lower depression.”
-(This definitely isn’t conclusive evidence, but hey — if there’s even a slight chance you can massage your way to a good mood and good skin, it’s worth noting, right?)
+One scientific study found that "negative air ionization was associated with lower depression."
+(This definitely isn't conclusive evidence, but hey — it's worth noting, right?)

 “While these devices are generally very low risk, there has been a limited association of nerve hypersensitivity with prolonged use,” Dr. Nakra says.
 You may want to keep most vibrating gadgets away from the under-eye area, too, per Caglia, as the skin here is more delicate.
 “For anyone taking blood thinners, I wouldn’t recommend it,” she says.
 So if you are, be sure to ask your doctor before testing out the trend for yourself.